Boosting Graph Neural Networks with getML: Automated Feature Engineering for Superior Model Performance

 Introduction

-While Large Language models and Diffusion models have been attracting a lot of attention, Graph Neural Networks (GNN) also advanced in leaps and bounds.
-No longer confined to academic exercises, GNNs are applied in recommender systems, hardware development, drug discovery and much more.
+While Large Language models and Diffusion models have been attracting a lot of attention, Graph Neural Networks (GNN) have also advanced in leaps and bounds.
+No longer confined to academic exercises, GNNs are applied in recommender systems, hardware development, drug discovery, and much more.

-Hence, to exploit the power of GNNs optimally,
+Thus, to fully harness the power of GNNs,

 - a lot of time consuming manual work and